Baked Yoghurt with Cointreau Orange Compote is one of those easy to make desserts which look so stunning that no one can resist it!

 There has been a lot happening in life off ate, I have been busy trying to step up my dream venture that is slowly starting to take shape.
-Yes yes you all know it already Sin-A-Mon (don’t you all stare at me like this, I know I am starting all the posts these days with a mention to Sin-A-Mon, but truly that’s what has been running on my mind offlate.
+Yes, yes, you all know it already Sin-A-Mon (don’t you all stare at me like this, I know I am starting all the posts these days with a mention to Sin-A-Mon, but truly that’s what has been running on my mind lately.
 That’s what has been keeping me busy, that’s what is been giving me happiness :D)

 But the fact that I have so less time to blog now, owing to all that is certainly not making me happy.
-My hard disk these days is full of food pictures, the food I made and I wanted to post a recipe about, the food pictures I clicked because I wanted to do review the place, those pictures have just been pilling up.
+My hard disk these days is full of food pictures, the food I made and I wanted to post a recipe about, the food pictures I clicked because I wanted to review the place I went to, those pictures have just been pilling up.
 So I have kind of made a decision, dedicate 30 minutes everyday to this blog.
 If I can finish a post in those 30 minutes well and good, else that post gets continued the next day.
-This way atleast my poor blog with see some posts :)
+This way, at least, my poor blog with see some posts 🙂

 I had been wanting to try making Baked Yoghurt since a long time ago.
-I had first tasted it in a breakfast buffet at Taj close to 5 yrs back and since that time its been lying at the back of my mind but somehow I never got around making it.
+I had first tasted it in a breakfast buffet at Taj nearly five years back and since that time its been lying at the back of my mind but somehow I never got around making it.
 One of those things that you always put on to the next time or totally forget about them till you suddenly see them again.
 I think that is what happened with this one.
 I remembered this one again when I saw the first issue of BBC Good Food India edition.
-There was a baked yoghurt with orange compote in that and I knew I HAD TO MAKE IT and yes the same day ;)
+There was a baked yoghurt with orange compote in that and I knew I HAD TO MAKE IT and yes the same day 😉

-I took it to a friends house as my contribution for dinner and it certainly was much appreciated.
+I took this baked yoghurt with cointreau orange compote to a friend’s house as my contribution for dinner and it certainly was much appreciated.
 I loved the balance that the tang of the orange compote created with the sweetness of the baked yoghurt.
 Plus I loved the kick that Cointreau added to it.
 And in addition to that, this is such an easy recipe to make.
-One of those quick fancy desserts one can make for sudden guests
+One of those quick fancy desserts one can make for sudden guests!
+And doesn’t it sound super exotic too – Baked Yoghurt with Cointreau Orange Compote – Ah 🙂

 Source – Adapted from BBC Good Food India